MoneyLion/bitrise-step-aws-secrets-manager/README.md

 <Secret ARN> # <JSON object key> # <Environment variable>
 ```

+If your SecretString is not JSON, the `<JSON object key>` can be omitted with `_`.
+See the PlainText SecretString example below for more details.

+### JSON SecretString Example
-For example, given the secret with an ARN `arn:aws:secret-1`, and a secret value:
+For example, if the given the secret is JSON with an ARN `arn:aws:secret-1`, and a secret value:

 ```json
 {